Chile: UN rights chief demands probe into protester deaths | DW | 21.10.2019

 Police and the military on Sunday used tear gas and water cannon against protesters in the capital, Santiago.
 Protesters set fire to buses, smashed metro stations, vandalized shops and knocked down traffic lights.

-At an emergency meeting with state officials, Pinera defended his decision to call a state of emergency and deploy thousands of troops.

-"Democracy not only has the right, it has the obligation to defend itself using all the instruments that democracy itself provides, and the rule of law to combat those who want to destroy it," he said.

-A curfew, intended to keep people "calm and in their homes" will be enforced for a third night in a row in Santiago on Monday.
+A curfew, intended to keep people "calm and in their homes" was enforced for a third night in a row in Santiago on Monday.
+Thousands of people in Santiago defied the curfew until soldiers dispersed the crowds with tear gas and tear gas.

 Major transit disruptions